Fondation Botnar: OurCity

 OurCity is one of Fondation Botnar’s key initiatives, helping cities design and implement youth-centred strategies together with young people.
 Working in collaboration with youth networks, civil society, local authorities, and other innovators, OurCity now operates in five cities: Tanga (Tanzania), Cluj-Napoca (Romania), Barranquilla (Colombia), Koforidua (Ghana), and Manta (Ecuador).

 Healthy Cities for Adolescents

 Healthy Cities for Adolescents is a multi-year initiative by Fondation Botnar that supports adolescent health and wellbeing in intermediary cities across the Global South.
 Active in six countries and 17 cities, the programme funds projects that engage young people in addressing issues such as mental health, education, public spaces, and climate change.
 Delivered through local partnerships, Healthy Cities for Adolescents promotes adolescent perspectives in urban planning and policy.

-The Being Initative
+The Being Initiative

 The foundation funds the Being Initiative, a global collaboration working to make youth mental health a global priority.
 Being works with young people (aged 10 to 24) in 12 low- and middle-income countries to improve their mental wellbeing through research, innovation, and partnerships.